 This is quite convenient as otherwise, you'd have to save the photo from Instagram, go into your Facebook Group and post it again there.
 It's time-consuming, and you know that.
 For some, it can be a burden.

 Therefore, this type of automation is really useful.
 Post your beautiful shots on Instagram, and then just go into your Facebook Group to see them there, also.
 Should you sit back and relax?
 No!
 Comment on the new photos, never let them just be.
 Your community can see that photo on Instagram, they don't really need to see it on your Facebook Group, too.

-- A food Instagram account plus a Facebook Group for Food Lovers or for Cooking, means that you can later explain your community what ingredients where used for that recipe, where did you eat that meal, ask the how they would recreate it, ask them to guess the recipe, and so on;
+- A food Instagram account plus a Facebook Group for Food Lovers or for Cooking means that you can later explain your community what ingredients were used for that recipe, where did you eat that meal, ask them how they would recreate it, ask them to guess the recipe, and so on;

 - A books related Instagram account plus a Facebook Group for Readers.
 Just one photo of a book from Instagram can lead to a great discussion about the theme of that book, the characters, the plot, the cover, the style etc.